 - Epilepsy Foundation of Victoria

-Buy second-hand goods online.
-Try reading, which describes the rights and responsibilities of buyers and sellers of second-hand goods.
+Try reading The Choice Buying Guide: Second-Hand Goods‘, which describes the rights and responsibilities of buyers and sellers of second-hand goods.

 Sites for buying (and selling) second-hand goods:

 Sites for finding (and giving away) free goods:

 - Etsy – An online community for buying and selling hand-made things (though not necessarily second-hand).